Jeffrey Street: Quarantine of the convict ship Surry

 In 1814 Surry transported 200 male convicts to Australia, guarded by 25 men of the 46th Regiment.
 During the voyage out from England malignant fever (typhoid fever) raged on board and a total of 42 men died before the ship anchored in Port Jackson on 27 July 1814.
 Of these 42 men: 36 were convicts (listed with their names and dates of death in the Sydney Gazette of 10 September 1814), 2 were of the ship's crew, 2 were soldiers from the 46th Regiment, 1 was the 1st (Chief) Mate, and shortly before the ship anchored the Master (Captain) of the ship also died.

 The "malignant fever of a very infectious nature" resulted in Surry being placed in quarantine on the "North Shore".
 Convicts were landed and a camp established in the immediate vicinity of what is now Jeffrey Street in Kirribilli.
 Quarantine restrictions were lifted for the ship on 13 August 1814, but the restrictions on the camp lasted longer.

 Thus, the area of Jeffrey Street was the first site in Australia to be used for quarantine purposes.

 Some sources incorrectly state that North Head was the first site in Australia to be used for quarantine purposes when the Bussorah Merchant was detained in Spring Cove, Sydney, in 1828.
 This, however, was not until 10 years later.

 The 1840s map of the area of Jeffrey Street (see above) identifies the graves for 3 typhoid victims with the notation "Spot where three of Surry's crew are interred".
 These graves are stated to be the site of the first burials on the North Shore.

 One of those buried is known to have been the ship's surgeon who attended the typhoid victims.
 In 1925-26 when homes were being demolished for the construction of the Sydney Harbour Bridge, the gravestones were found being used as hearthstones in cottages in what is now Bradfield Park (located approximately 50-metres west of the location of the graves shown on the early map), and included the gravestone of the surgeon.

 The 42 deaths before the ship anchored, plus the 3 graves brings the death toll to 45 (assuming that the 3 graves were all for deaths that occurred after the ship anchored).
 Bateson, however, states that there were a total of 51 deaths before the quarantine was lifted and lists the additional 9 deaths as the 2nd Mate, the boatswain, an additional 4 seaman, an additional 2 soldiers, and the surgeon.

 Thomas Raine was a junior officer on board Surry.
 The epidemic of typhus left him the only surviving officer.
 He subsequently commanded her for the next three voyages (1816, 1819, 1823).

-Raine's grandson Tom Raine founded Raine and Horne, an Australian real estate franchise in 1883.
+Raine's grandson Tom Raine founded Raine & Horne, an Australian real estate franchise in 1883.
 There is a memorial to Raine slightly to the west of the Jeffrey Street Wharf.